-Several different types of temporary work visas are available to foreign nationals who want to work in the U.S. -- and all of them will come with a specified expiration date.
-Most of these visas are obtained by the foreign national’s employer filing an I-129 Petition with U.S. Citizenship and Immigration Services (USCIS).
+Several different types of temporary work visas are available to foreign nationals who want to work in the U.S.—and all of them come with a specified expiration date.
+Most of these visas are obtained by the foreign national's employer filing an I-129 petition with U.S. Citizenship and Immigration Services (USCIS).

-As it happens, Form I-129 is also the form that employers must use to extend the employee's status, if need be.
+As it happens, Form I-129 is also the one that employers must use to extend the employee's immigration status in the United States, if need be.

 When USCIS approves an I-129 petition, it will issue an approval notice (Form 797, Notice of Action).
 This notice contains important information, including the duration of the foreign worker's newly authorized status in the United States.

 For example, let's say your intended employer files an I-129 petition on your behalf to work in the U.S. with an H-1B visa.
 Your employer states in the petition that you will be employed from April 1, 2022 through March 31, 2025.
 When USCIS issues the approval notice, it will state that your H-1B status is valid for those exact dates.